H2xDev/GodotVMF/docs/installation.md

 The blank mod folder you can download here: [Google Drive](https://drive.google.com/drive/folders/1Vitm-praILoZvS5oDnv6yxtsW7pLSBtq)

 - `mdl2obj` - Path to [MDL2OBJ](/mdl2obj) utility.
 Used in case you need to move models from the mod's folder.
 Required in case of `models.import` is `true`.
+- `vtfcmd` - Path to [VTFCmd](https://nemstools.github.io/files/vtflib132-bin.zip) utility.
+Used in case you need to sync the mod folder materials with the project's materials.
+Required in case of `material.importMode` is `3`.

 - `import'
     - `scale` - In case you need to convert Valve's metrics to yours.